 The redefinition of your role in the family.
 Family members have different, sometimes unspoken, roles and responsibilities that may change when a sibling dies.
 You may take on new responsibilities, such as becoming the oldest child or an only child to whom family members look for leadership.
 This can cause you to feel additional stress or resentment during the grieving process.

 A fear of developing cancer.
 Because you and your siblings share many of the same genes, it is normal to worry that you could develop cancer as well.
 You may also be concerned that other family members will be diagnosed with the disease.
+Learn more about collecting and sharing your family cancer history.

 Tips for coping with the loss of a sibling